tzolov/calcite-sql-rewriter/README.md

 _Note that this project provides just a temporal workaround.
 Complete solution will be provided with:_ [HAWQ-304](https://issues.apache.org/jira/browse/HAWQ-304)

+### Limitations

+When using this project, it is important to be aware of the following limitations:

+* Concurrent updates to the same record can lead to data loss.
+If users A and B both send an update to the same record simultaneously, one of the users changes will be lost, even if they were updating different columns.
+Similarly, if one user deletes a record while another is updating it, the update may "win", causing the record to not be deleted.
+* Unique indexes cannot be defined.
+Similarly, UPSERT (`ON CONFLICT UPDATE`) is not supported.

 ### References
 * [HAWQ-304](https://issues.apache.org/jira/browse/HAWQ-304) Support update and delete on non-heap tables
 * [HIVE-5317](https://issues.apache.org/jira/browse/HIVE-5317) Implement insert, update, and delete in Hive with full ACID support